Gene-Weaver/FieldPrism/README.md

 ### Installation
 1. First, install Python 3.8.10 on your machine of choice.
-2. Create a python virtual environment.
-3. Install the required packages.
+2. Open a terminal window and `cd` into the directory where you want to install FieldPrism.
-4. Clone the FieldPrism repository from GitHub by running `git clone https://github.com/Gene-Weaver/FieldPrism.git` in the terminal.
+3. Clone the FieldPrism repository from GitHub by running `git clone https://github.com/Gene-Weaver/FieldPrism.git` in the terminal.
-5. Navigate to the location where you want to install FieldPrism.
-Example: `cd documents/home/mycomputer/programs/`
-6. Verify that the FieldPrism directory is present by running `ls` in the terminal or by checking the directory in your file explorer.
-7. Move into the FieldPrism directory by running `cd FieldPrism` in the terminal.
+4. Move into the FieldPrism directory by running `cd FieldPrism` in the terminal.
-8. Create your virtual environment by following the instructions for your machine/OS.
+5. To run FieldPrism we need to install its dependencies inside of a python virtual environmnet.
+Follow the instructions below for your operating system.

 ### About Python Virtual Environments
 A virtual environment is a tool to keep the dependencies required by different projects in separate places, by creating isolated python virtual environments for them.
 This avoids any conflicts between the packages that you have installed for different projects.
 It makes it easier to maintain different versions of packages for different projects.